vladperchi/HureIT/README.md

 `Shared`
 The set of shared components for the common abstractions & cross-cutting concerns.
 This Cross-cutting concerns would use interfaces/events.
 And yes, domain events are also included in the project using the Mediatr Handler.
 Each of the modules follows a clean / Onion / Hex architecture design.

-### PRO

--   Clear Separation of Concerns
--   Easily Scalable
--   Lower complexity compared to Microservices
--   Low operational / deployment costs.
--   Reusability
--   Organized Dependencies

-### CONTRA

--   Not Multi-technology compatible.
--   Horizontal Scaling can be a concern.
-But this can be managed via load balancers.
--   nce Interprocess Communication is used, messages may be lost during Application Termination.
-Microservices combat this ise by using external messaging brokers like Kafka, RabbitMQ.
--   We can make use of message agents but no, let's keep it simple.

 Take a look in detail at the [structure][structure-url] of the solution

 ## Technology Stack